Skip to content

 Your website should look like it belongs to your company.
 It needs to include your electrical company name, logo, colors, fonts, and all the other visual pieces that make up your service business brand.

 Your customers need a way to contact you.
 List all possible ways they can get in touch, like your email address, phone number, social media handles, and office address.
+This information should be visible on every page of the website.

 An online booking form makes it easy for customers to book your services online.
 This cuts down on your admin time—and the time you spend looking for new electrical leads.

 Can’t book a job without a consultation first?
 Not to worry.
-Use a quote request form instead and schedule your initial meeting with the customer, based on their availability and the services they need.
+Use Jobber’s quote request form instead and schedule your initial meeting with the customer, based on their availability and the services they need.

 Service area